A client gets her hair done by her stylist who's working on gaining confidence behind the chair through motivation for hairstylists practices.

 As a hairstylist, one of the greatest assets you can have behind the chair is your confidence.

 The ability to provide great service for every single client is about so much more than just your technical skills.
-Your confidence when dealing with clients can make a huge impact, not only on your level of success in this industry, but also the way your clients perceive you.
+Your confidence when dealing with clients can make a huge impact, not only on your level of success in this industry, but also on the way your clients perceive you.
 Confidence tells your client that you are knowledgeable and that you are the right person for the job.

 But with all that pressure to exceed client expectations, it can be difficult to improve your confidence when you find yourself falling short.
 It doesn’t matter if you’re just starting out or have decades of experience under your belt—everyone has moments when his or her confidence is in short supply.